Last Updated on March 21, 2021 by Julia Wilson

 Weaned cats no longer need to drink milk, however, if you do want to give your cat some milk as an occasional treat them the best solution is to buy some cat milk from your supermarket.

-There are many types of mushrooms which are poisonous.
+Many types of mushrooms are poisonous.
 While dogs are far more likely to eat mushrooms than cats, it is advised you avoid giving your cats any type of mushrooms to be on the safe side.